vn425282/PisereFinal/README.md

 ## Uses case

-● The user should be able to search by keyword for images ● Images should be shown in a grid with consistent width and height images, without stretching the images (cropping is ok, so long as the image fills the grid space), with a default maximum of 8 images shown per search
+- The user should be able to search by keyword for images<br />
+- Images should be shown in a grid with consistent width and height images, without<br />
+stretching the images (cropping is ok, so long as the image fills the grid space), with a default maximum of 8 images shown per search<br />
-● The user should be able to add and remove a tag from images to mark or unmark them as a favourite image
+- The user should be able to add and remove a tag from images to mark or unmark them as a favourite image<br />
-● Different app states should ideally be accounted for with UI feedback to the user, e.g. errors, loading, etc
+- Different app states should ideally be accounted for with UI feedback to the user, e.g. errors, loading, etc<br />
-The client also had a few other features in mind, but considered these as secondary and only required if we’re able to fulfil the above requirements:
+The client also had a few other features in mind, but considered these as secondary and only required if we’re able to fulfil the above requirements:<br />
-● Add a “Fetch More” button displayed below the results that will fetch the next 8 image results for the current search
+- Add a “Fetch More” button displayed below the results that will fetch the next 8 image results for the current search<br />
-● A dedicated page that the user can go to to view their tagged favourite images at any time
+- A dedicated page that the user can go to to view their tagged favourite images at any time<br />

 ## IE11 Testing fot Layout